monigarrteam/android-syllabus/README.md

 ## COURSE OVERVIEW

-Students will dive into Android software development skills and tools.
-Research, practice, testing and weekly projects to actually build solutions that will be added to each student's public portfolioon social networks.
-The focus will be on developing weekly android app projects that build on the previous weeks' projects while helping the student create their own online branded portfolio.
+Dive into Android software development.
+Research, practice, testing and weekly projects will create student's public online portfolios with social networks.
+The focus will be on developing weekly android app projects that build on the previous weeks' work while helping the student create their own online branded portfolio to help gain future work as an android developer.

 ## WEEKLY ANDROID HOMEWORK / PROJECTS INCLUDE: